folio-org/raml-module-builder/README.md

 1. `run` - either `before` or `after` the tables / views are generated
 2. `snippet` - the SQL to run.
 There is no variable replacement.
 Use `snippetPath` if variable replacement or line breaks for readability are needed.
 3. `snippetPath` - relative path to a file with SQL script to run.
 If `snippetPath` is set then `snippet` field will be ignored.
 4. `fromModuleVersion` - same as `fromModuleVersion` for table.
 If no fromModuleVersion is provided the SQL runs on each upgrade.
 This is reasonable if the SQL runs fast and is idempotent, for example ```CREATE OR REPLACE FUNCTION``` and you want to avoid the error-prone fromModuleVersion value maintenance needed when changing the function.
+The SQL also runs on the initial install of a tenant.

 A `snippetPath` SQL file (but not a `snippet` SQL statement) can make use of [FreeMarker template engine](https://freemarker.apache.org) that runs and evaluates on runtime.
 For examples, see RMB's